Phytonmk/WEALTHMAN_FE_PROTOTYPE/README.md

-# Frontend part of the Wealthman platform
+# Prototype of the Wealthman platform